msi1427/hikmah/data/data.md

-# Using the functions in the data folder
+# Using the functions in the data module
 ## hikmah.data.etl
 ### load_tables